 Over the long-term, scientists say there will be even less rainfall, less run-off into our rivers and storages and more severe and prolonged droughts.

-We also know that storage levels can drop quickly in a severe drought.
+We also know that our catchments are becoming more variable year-to-year and we’ve already seen that it only takes a couple of years of dry conditions for storage levels to drop to critical levels.
 In 2006, Melbourne’s water storages dropped from around 60 per cent to 40 per cent in just one year.

 Melbourne’s population has risen by 20 per cent since 2007, placing further pressures on our rainfall-dependent water storages.